alk224/akutils_ubuntu_installer/README.md

-*** 2016-06-30
+**2016-06-06 update**
 Stacks component now functional.
 This is great if you do your analysis on a cluster and need to view your database locally.
 See below for instructions.

-Date: 2015-08-29
+***Date: 2015-08-29
-Author: Andrew Krohn
+Author: Andrew Krohn***

 This is a script meant to ease rebuilding of my bioinformatics computer when (not if) the system drive fails.
 It also facilitates establishing a new cloud instance (say on EC2 or iPLANT) or if you wish to set up a VM in some other environment.